replit/ReplitLM/README.md

 **Community Contributions You Can Use**

 Open source contributor [Teknium](https://github.com/teknium1) has forked the original Alpaca repo to this [stanford_alpaca=replit](https://github.com/teknium1/stanford_alpaca-replit) that is pre-configured to run with our models.

 The repo contains instructions on how to setup and run the trainer.
-The required Alpaca-style dataset format is described here: https://github.com/teknium1/stanford_alpaca-replit#dataset-format.
+The required Alpaca-style dataset format is described [here](https://github.com/teknium1/stanford_alpaca-replit#dataset-format).
 Any dataset formatted Alpaca-style will work with the trainer.
 For example, the [Code Alpaca dataset](https://github.com/sahil280114/codealpaca) can be used to instruct tune our model using the training script in Teknium's repo.

 ## FAQs